 At the wedding, Captain Von Trapp wears a uniform with 3 gold sleeve stripes and a circle.
 This is the insignia of a senior lieutenant in the Austro-Hungarian Navy.
 His sleeve should have had 1 wide stripe with 1, 2 or 3 narrow stripes plus the circle, depending on how senior a captain he was at his retirement.

-Georg von Trapp was an officer in the Austro-Hungarian Imperial Navy in World War I, commanding ships based from Yugoslavian ports on the Adriatic Sea.
-In 1918, the Empire was dissolved, leaving Austria a landlocked country to this day--and von Trapp out of a job in the process.
+Georg Von Trapp was an officer in the Austro-Hungarian Imperial Navy in World War I, commanding ships based from ports on the Adriatic coast of Croatia, an Imperial province.
+In 1918, the Empire was dissolved, leaving Austria a landlocked country, and Von Trapp out of a job in the process.
 "Austrian Navy" sounds like an oxymoron to viewers unaware of the historical context.

 When, on their first day out, Maria asks the children what songs they know.
 Friedrich responds that they 'don't know any' songs.
 Later when the guitar is offered to Captain von Trapp and he is deciding what to sing, Friedrich can be heard saying 'sing us something we know'.
 Given, however, that they haven't had much music for at least 5 years, it's likely some wouldn't remember how to sing, but would still know some songs as they listened to it.
 The fact that Friedrich asked for "something we know" is, in fact, proof of that.